pervasive-systems/eSense-Data-Visualiser/README.md

 * npm version 6.4.1

 ## Documentation
-Find the library documentation at [this link](http://www.esense.io/share/eSense-Visualiser-Documentation.pdf).
+Find the app documentation at [this link](http://www.esense.io/share/eSense-Visualiser-Documentation.pdf).

 ## Credits
 Pervasive Systems team at Nokia Bell Labs Cambridge maintains this project voluntarily as a community service.
 Please [get in touch](mailto:info@esense.io) with us to contribute to this effort in advancing the earable computing research.